 - Hot cooked white rice or fufu, to serve (see note)

-In a blender, purée 2 onion halves, 1/2 cup chicken stock, 3 garlic cloves, 1/2 ounce ginger, and the tomato paste.
-In a Dutch oven, combine chicken legs with the purée, the remaining onion halves, the remaining 1/2 ounce ginger, and the remaining 2 cloves garlic, along with the hot pepper and bay leaves.
+In a blender, purée 2 onion halves, 1/2 cup (120ml) chicken stock, 3 garlic cloves, 1/2 ounce ginger, and tomato paste.
+In a Dutch oven, combine chicken legs with purée, remaining onion halves, remaining 1/2 ounce ginger, and remaining 2 cloves garlic, along with hot pepper and bay leaves.
 Toss to coat.

-Set Dutch oven over medium heat and bring to a simmer, then cover, reduce heat to low, and cook until halved onion is soft and translucent, about 20 minutes; if needed, add an additional 1/2 cup chicken stock if mixture begins to stick to the bottom of the pot.
+Set Dutch oven over medium heat and bring to a simmer, then cover, reduce heat to low, and cook until halved onion is soft and translucent, about 20 minutes.
+Add an extra 1/2 cup (120ml) chicken stock if mixture begins to stick to the bottom of the pot.

-Transfer the chunks of onion, ginger, garlic cloves, and hot pepper to the blender.
-Add peanut butter, canned tomatoes and their juices, and remaining 1 1/2 cups chicken stock, and purée until smooth.
-Pass the blended mix through a fine-mesh strainer into the Dutch oven, stirring to incorporate.
+Transfer chunks of onion, ginger, garlic cloves, and hot pepper to blender.
+Add peanut butter, canned tomatoes and their juices, and remaining 1 1/2 cups (360ml) chicken stock and purée until smooth.
+Pass blended mix through a fine-mesh strainer into the Dutch oven, stirring to incorporate.

-Raise heat to medium and bring to a simmer, then lower heat to medium-low and cook, stirring occasionally, until chicken is tender, oils have surfaced, and mixture has thickened and reduced by about one-third, about 40 minutes.
-Add smoked fish, reduce heat to low, cover the pot, and cook an additional 5 minutes (if omitting the smoked fish, you can skip this 5-minute, covered-cooking step).
+Increase heat to medium and bring to a simmer, then lower heat to medium-low and cook, stirring occasionally, until chicken is tender, oils have surfaced, and mixture has thickened and reduced by about one-third, about 40 minutes.
+Add smoked fish, reduce heat to low, cover pot, and cook an additional 5 minutes.
+(If omitting the smoked fish, you can skip this 5-minute covered-cooking step.)
 Remove and discard smoked fish and bay leaves, season with salt and pepper to taste, and serve hot over white rice or fufu.